abalam666/lifx-kinect/README.md

 ## Requirements
 * a **Kinect** plugged on **Windows 8+**
 * **Ruby 2.0+** with [official LIFX gem](https://github.com/LIFX/lifx-gem)
-* No particulary skills in development
+* No skills in development

-## Recommended
+## Recommended hardware
 * one (for each room) fanless NUC ( like [Intel DE3815TYKHE](http://www.intel.com/content/www/us/en/nuc/nuc-kit-de3815tykhe.html), low power consumption ) with Windows 8 and a Kinect v2
-* one Raspberry as LIFX daemon server
+* one Raspberry as LIFX daemon server and other webservices to hack (informations grabbing, etc...)
-* Small experiences in procedural programmation if you want to customize the Grammar, Voices, or Language you want (i will create a small configuration file later)
+* Small experiences in procedural programmation if you want to customize the logic

 ## How does it work ?